 - Found in or near shallow lakes and pools with dense reed beds, marshes and lagoons

 - The total population is unknown but scientists believe that there are at least 10,000 mature individuals.
 The population is stable and not severely fragmented.

 USFWS: Not listed

 These ducks sift the surface of the water filtering out small animals and plants through their bill.
-Lamellae, which are a series of tiny vertical slits, are found along the upper and lower sides of the bill.
+They have tiny vertical slits known as lamellae along the upper and lower sides of the bill.

 Ecology and Conservation

 This species is fairly common in its native habitats.

 Austin, G. Birds of the World.
 New York.
 Golden Press, Inc., 1961.

 Gotch, A.F.
 Birds - Their Latin Names Explained.
 UK.
 Blandford Books Ltd., 1981.

 Johnsgard, P. Ducks, Geese, and Swans of the World.
 Lincoln.
 Univ.
 Of Neb.
 Press, 1978.